neo-ngd/LogServer/README.md

 }
 ```

-> if you want to send your cn-node logs to partners, set your partners log-backend url in "__sendto__"
+> if you want to send your cn-node logs to partners, set your partners log-server url in "__sendto__"

->set your node name to let partners recognize you, you can not use "" and "~~local~~", becase local is reserved for your cn-node, partners' logs using their names setting in Http Header "From"
+> set your node name to let partners recognize you, you can not use "" and "~~local~~", becase local is reserved for your cn-node, log-server use name to set in Http Header "From" when sending to partner.

-> "__cnport__ " is for cn-node configuration and partners to send log, see [neo-plugins/LogBackend](https://github.com/KickSeason/neo-plugins)
+> "__cnport__ " is for serving cn-node LogBackend, see [LogBackend](https://github.com/KickSeason/LogBackend)
 ## start

 ```cd log-backend && go run main.go```